fixie-ai/fixie-sdk-js/docs/langchain.md

 Instead of calling `chain.run()` directly, we've instead wrapped it inside of a function called `invoke_chain` that takes a single `str` as an input variable.
 We then pass that string directly to our `chain.run()`.

 Now we need to tell Fixie about our Chain.
 To do this, run `fixie init`.
-Fixie will ask you a few questions about your agent like its handle (its "name" inside of Fixie) and description (this helps others understand how to use your creation).
+Fixie will ask you a few questions about your agent like its handle (its name inside of Fixie) and description (this helps others understand how to use your creation).

 The **most important part** is the `Entry Point`.
 This is where you tell Fixie where to find your function.
 The format is `name_of_your_python_file:name_of_your_function`.